-The Rogers plant operates 20 extrusion towers that are used to produce polyethylene film for the production of trash bags.
+The Rogers plant is permitted to operate 20 extrusion towers that are used to produce polyethylene film for the production of trash bags.
 Polyethylene resin is melted in extruders and fed to a rotating die where the film is blown into a "bubble".
 In the blown film extrusion process, chilled air is supplied and exhausted in a single-pass manner through the extruded plastic bubble.
 This flow of air maintains the shape and cools the plastic bubble as it is being extruded from the die; the internal bubble cooling (IBC) system is then exhausted to the outdoor atmosphere.
-The 20 IBC exhausts are collectively grouped into a single emissions unit, Extrusion Tower Exhaust (SN-06), which is permitted as a source of VOC emissions.
+The IBC exhausts are collectively grouped into a single emissions unit, SN-06-Extrusion Tower Exhausts.